vngantk/myportfolio/README.md

   mobile-friendly and accessible across various devices and screen sizes.

-### md-block Markdown Library
+### Marked.js

-- **Usage**: Employed for writing and formatting the textual parts of the website and other documentation.
-For mostly textual content, Markdown is more easy and efficient than HTML.
+- **Usage**: For parsing and converting Markdown to HTML.
+Most of the textual content in the website is written in Markdown for ease of maintenance and modification.
 - **Benefits**: Enhances readability and presentation of documentation, allowing for ease of maintenance and modification.
-- **Drawbacks**: The md-block library runs on client-side.
-It renders the Markdown content by doing the conversion on the client-side.
-This will appear slow to the user.
-A future improvement would be to use a server-side Markdown library, and render the content on the server-side.

 ### TypeScript